akheron/jansson/doc/apiref.rst

    of :func:`free()`.
 This function has to be called before any other Jansson's API functions to ensure that all memory operations use the same functions.

-   Supplying *NULL* as the function pointer will restore the default of using an internal :func:`memset()` based wrapper.

 Examples: